lnmei/DH150-2020W/assignment05/README.md

 #### How Pandora is using this product

 Pandora has an idea about what criteria she wants to look for.
 This time she is looking for a book written by a black woman author about a black woman main character that is told in 3rd person POV, is science fiction, and has a happy ending.
-She uses the advanced search option from the home screen, which allows her to mark check boxes from several categories in drop down menus.
+She uses the category search option from the home screen, which allows her to mark check boxes from several categories in drop down menus.
 She clicks on the drop down for 'Author', selects 'woman' under 'gender', 'black' under 'race', and 'American' under 'nationality'.
 She clicks on 'Character', selects 'woman' under 'gender', 'black' under 'race', and 'main' under 'role'.
 She clicks on 'Genre' and selects 'science fiction'.
 She clicks on 'Story', selects '3rd person' under 'narrator', and 'happy' under 'ending'.
 With her search filled out, she clicks the search button and is given her first result.
 She can see the criteria this book fits, a synopsis, a short review, and standard book information including title, author, page count, and publication year.
 She can select whether she likes this book and to add it to her 'Want to Read' list, or to move on to the next result by clicking a 'next' button.
 She decides to check out the next book, gets a similar page, and likes the book so she adds it to her list and decides to read it next.

 ### Pandora's User Journey